-There are only 2 general reasons to buy a used pair of shoes:
+There are only 2 common reasons to buy a used pair of shoes:

 Sell Your Own

-If you’re hoping to sell some shoes, here are 7 steps to get started.
+If you’re hoping to sell shoes from your private collection, here are 7 steps to get started.
 With some effort and luck, you can recoup the cost of expensive footwear that never made it into your rotation.

 Step 1: Style + Brand Evaluation

-The first step is to examine the style of your shoes.
+The first step is to evaluate the style of your shoes.

 Some shoes have a timeless style; others may be collectible or have a nostalgic appeal.

 Some shoes, however, are just plain ugly, dated, or poorly made.
 How many people want to to revisit the square-toed trend of the ’90s?
 If you’re thinking about reselling used shoes like these, think again.
-Certain styles and brands experience a short burst of popularity, and then people come to their senses and the fashions change.
+Certain styles and brands experience a short burst of popularity, and then people come to their senses and the current shoe fashion changes.

 What sells the best is a current or timeless style from an iconic shoe brand.
 Attempting to sell other shoes is usually a waste of time.